rosen-bridge/contract/README.md

     * Pay RSN to the repo and get the respective X-RWTs tokens
 * A watcher permit box is created containing all X-RWT tokens.
 It also stores the WID in its registers.
 * Collateral box is created containing the required collateral for the watcher.
-* Issue the WID token and send it to the watcher's address.
+* Issue at least 3 WID tokens and send them to the watcher's address.

 <p align="center">
 <img src="images/Get_Permit.png">